kevinmarx/fakequery/README.md

-# Fakequery
+# Spyquery

-Emulates $ as a no-op, so you can safely keep jQuery code in functions, while still being able to render on the server.
+Emulates $ as sinon spies, so you can test code that uses jQuery.